SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 29 December, 2025
+### 📅 Tuesday, 30 December, 2025
 ------
 ### Events
 ------
-Here are some events that take place in the USA on December 29:
+Here are some notable events that occur in the USA on December 30:

-- **National Self-Defense Day**: A day to raise awareness about self-defense and personal safety.
+- **National Bacon Day**: Celebrated as a fun food holiday to appreciate and enjoy bacon in various dishes.

-- **WOMEN's RIGHTS Day**: In some locations, particularly regarding demonstrations for women’s rights and equality observances.

-- **Final Group Celebrations of Christmas and New Year**: Many Americans continue festive celebrations and gatherings as they prepare for the New Year's transition.

-- **Radio and Music Charts**:
+- **Oxford vs. Cambridge Boat Race Club's last event delivery**: Often takes place around this time, leading into the next racing season, as the teams prepare for their iconic annual boat race.
+- **Fly a Kite Day (informal observance)**: Although this is technically an unofficial observance,
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨🌈 Every day is a fresh canvas waiting for your beautiful brushstrokes. 🎨❤️"
+"Every day is a fresh start! 🌟 Embrace new opportunities and let your light shine brightly! ✨💖"